lorenamilian/COP4520_Proj/README.md

 ## Cloning and Installation Instructions

+General Instuctions/Dependencies

+You will need mlpack, armadillo, openblas, and ensmallen to run this C++ project.

+## Detailed instructions to run the project in Visual Studio

-Watch this youtube video for a guide on installing vcpkg, cmake, and configuring in Visual Studio
+Watch this youtube video for a guide on installing vcpkg, cmake, and configuring in Visual Studio if needed

+Code can be ruin in Visual Studio Code of course, but I had some trouble getting that to work, so I used Visual Studio

 https://www.youtube.com/watch?v=FeBzSYiWkEU